mimeCam/mcp-devbrain-stdio/README.md

 }
 ```

+Claude issues:
+- Somehow it fails to get the latest version even when OS has it installed.
+Forcing an update (at least once) is required for Claude app.
+This is done with `--force-reinstall` arg.
-[Claude is known to fail](https://gist.github.com/gregelin/b90edaef851f86252c88ecc066c93719) when working with `uv` and `uvx` binaries.
+- [Claude is known to fail](https://gist.github.com/gregelin/b90edaef851f86252c88ecc066c93719) when working with `uv` and `uvx` binaries.
 See related: https://gist.github.com/gregelin/b90edaef851f86252c88ecc066c93719.
 If you encounter this error then run these commands in a Terminal:
 ```bash
 sudo mkdir -p /usr/local/bin
 ```